hazelfelt/throwaway-project/README.md

 the `script.js` file is essentially stolen from [alain galvan's blog on Raw WebGPU](https://alain.xyz/blog/raw-webgpu), except the syntax is modified a decent bit \
-i'd use the MDN WebGPU reference, except that demo doesn't seem to work on Firefox nightly.
+i'd use the MDN WebGPU reference, however that demo doesn't seem to work on Firefox nightly.